wezm/wezm.net/v2/content/posts/2025/website-fit-for-1999/index.md

 [Chimera Linux] already sitting on my desk.
 I wanted it to be _slightly_ more interesting than just static HTML so I included `free` and `uptime` information about the server on the home page:

+**Update 30 May 2025:** I migrated the hosting of the site to another fanless computer I had in a drawer today: a [LattePanda V1 single-board computer][LattePanda].
+See [the about page][about page] for more info.

 {{ figure(image="posts/2025/website-fit-for-1999/untitled-website.png",
    link="posts/2025/website-fit-for-1999/untitled-website.png",